-- 2. Follow steps 2 to 9 of the previous section Using Easy Configuration. - 3.
+- 2. Follow step 2 to 9 of the previous section: Using Easy Configuration. - 3.
 Select Size from the Virtual Drive menu, and then press <Enter>. - 4.
-Key in the desired virtual drive size, and then press <Enter>.
+Key-in the desired virtual drive size, and then press <Enter>.

-5. Follow steps 10 to 14 of the previous section: Using Easy Configuration to create the RAID set
+Follow step 10 to 14 of the previous section: Using Easy Configuration to create the RAID set.